 The railway-style white fencing and gates installed in 2015 around the Hill End Lane crossing are attractive and support railway branding but do not meet LTN 1/20 standards and make the Alban Way less comfortable and easy to use for cyclists at this point.
 They should be renovated and redesigned on both sides of the crossing, allowing a gap of 3m between the front gate and the back gate.
-The gates at Smallford station should also be re-painted and renovated as necessary.
+The gates at Smallford station have been re-painted by Smallford Station & Alban Way Heritage Society.